 I think we can all say is that we don't really understand what's going on here, and we need to know more about cholesterol and more about stroke subtypes to find out what's going on.

-What do you think the foundation for all of these studies and all this research is really all about?
+What do you think the foundation, besides the quest for human knowledge, what do you think the foundation for all of these studies and all this research is really all about?

 And everybody wants to live, of course.

-And so any time you hear from science or medicine that stopping doing this activity or reducing the amount of that particular food that you eat or taking this particular medication will prolong your life.
+And so anytime you hear from science or medicine that stopping doing this activity or reducing the amount of that particular food that you eat or taking this particular medication will prolong your life.

-All well and good if it's true, but we keep learning more and more that none of what is suspected, i.e., consensus in science actually pans out.
+All well and good if it's true, but we keep learning more and more that none of what is suspected, i.e. consensus, in science actually pans out.

-And we're all going to die.
+And we're all going to die at some point.

-Nobody has nobody has disproven that yet.
+Nobody has disproven that yet.

-But this notion that we can somehow cheat death or extend life with these kinds of things, all well and good, I mean, for people trying to do it, but the but the belief behind it is to me what's unrealistic.
+But this notion that we can somehow cheat death or extend life with these kinds of things, all well and good, I mean, for people trying to do it, but the belief behind it is to me what's unrealistic.

 You know, I just had to go get a physical the other day.

-I I don't mind admitting this.
+I don't mind admitting this.

 Blood pressure 120 over 70.